Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

 \paragraph{Channel Independent vs. Individual Channel Modeling.} The results presented so far are mainly based on the \emph{channel independent} (CI) strategy, which models all channels using a shared weight matrix.
 A key advantage of CI is its ability to aggregate noise from all channels.
 This serves as implicit data augmentation and, by Proposition~\ref{prop: data_scaling}, enhances model robustness.
 However, the expressivity of CI is inherently limited by its shared parameterization, creating a tradeoff between robustness and modeling capacity.
 Here, we consider an alternative design: \emph{individual channel} (INC) modeling, where each channel is assigned its own linear model (see Table~\ref{tab:channel-modeling-approaches} for more details of CI and INC).
 This increases model capacity and allows the system to better adapt to channel-specific dynamics.
 However, without the benefit of cross-channel noise sharing, INC models are more sensitive to noise and often underperform in raw form, as shown in Table~\ref{table:inc-exp}.
 Notably, when combined with our proposed Root Purge strategy, the INC formulation becomes significantly more robust.
 Root Purge enables each individual model to effectively suppress channel-specific noise and isolate meaningful dynamics.
 In several cases, this leads to substantial performance gains over CI models.
 For example, on the ETTm1 dataset, the INC+Root Purge model even outperforms the previous non-linear state-of-the-art PatchTST~\citep{nie2022time} on the 96- and 192-step forecasting tasks.
+These results highlight how our method unlocks alternative, more expressive architectures that would otherwise be infeasible.